jhenshaw/InstaSky/README.md

 # Welcome to InstaSky

-InstaSky is a Instagram-inspired personal hompe page for anyone who:
+InstaSky is an Instagram-inspired personal hompe page for anyone who:

 * Has a spot on the web for a person home page, but doesn't want to build one from scratch.
 * Left Instagram but misses their old IG profile page.